MichaelCurrin/gh-pages-no-jekyll/docs/README.md

 This project is built around using markdown content to make a website.

-Jekyll is actually still used to convert from markdown to HTML, but you don't need to anything about Ruby or Jekyll or Liquid.
+This proejct is great for non-developers to work on.
+No experience with Ruby, Jekyll, Liquid, HTML or CSS required.
+Those are all used internally, but you don't need to worry about that.

 This project is super light.
 No config needed.
 You don't need to setup a theme or a layout.
 GitHub will figure that out and will apply its standard theme to your GitHub Pages site.
 So will it will have a clean, white, mobile-friendly site with a heading.
 The limitations are covered more on these pages, such as lack of a navbar.
 But you can still setup links to pages, as with the Menu below.

 ## How to use this project

 - Template for a new project or docs site.
-- Reference for existing projects.
+Or use as a reference for existing projects.
-- Tutorial content under template notes.
+- Read the tutorial content under template notes.
-- Live demo site.
+- View this live demo site.

 ## Menu